 Bovada is part of the larger Bodog brand, one of the most recognized in the industry.
 The site caters exclusively to US-players and features an online casino and sportsbook.
 With over 150 different casino games and betting lines from around the world, Bovada is truly a leader in the Bitcoin gambling space.

-Bovada offers special bonuses for using Bitcoin which are much higher than the standard offer.
-These bonuses include a 50% match bonus up to $500 in the sportsbook and a 150% match bonus up to $1,500 in the casino (the casino bonus is redeemable 3x) for a total of $5,000 in bonuses.
+Bovada offers special bonuses for using Bitcoin which are much higher than the standard offers.
+These bonuses include a deposit match bonus of up to $750 in the sportsbook and up to $3750 in the casino so you can get high-roller status with minimal risk and plenty of reward!

 |Read Review||100% Max $500||Play now|